rt2zz/redux-persist/README.md

 # Redux Persist
-These docs are for redux-persist@2.
+These docs are for redux-persist v2.x.
 If you are still on 1.x check the [old docs](https://github.com/rt2zz/redux-persist/tree/v1.5.3).
 [Read more about 2.x changes.](https://github.com/rt2zz/redux-persist/issues/59)

 Persist and rehydrate a redux store.